 Do this and you should sound, feel and look more assured when delivering your presentation.
 By curving a back, reducing height, sinking into a chair or leaning onto a lectern or podium, the presenter may be demonstrating that they’re much too relaxed and are not taking their presentation seriously.

 Tip 10: Avoid Fillers

 Words such as ‘uh’ and ‘uhm’ are common fillers that should be avoided by presenters at all costs.
 It’s perfectly natural of course to use these words between phrases, clauses and sentences, particularly when you’re trying to remember the next part of your presentation.
 However, a presenter that has practised amply, and who has purposefully replaced their filler words with careful pauses, will sound much more precise and engaging to their audience.

-Good work on completing our short course on academic presentations.
-It might be a good idea to complete our Lesson 3 activities before continuing on with your academic studies.
+Good work on completing our short reader on academic presentations.
+It might be a good idea to complete our Chapter 3 activities before continuing on with your academic studies.